forcedotcom/cli/releasenotes/sf/README.md

 * FIX: You can now run `project deploy start --metadata-dir`, which deploys source in metadata format, from outside a Salesforce DX project.
 Similarly, `project retrieve start --target-metadata-dir` also works outside of a project.
 (GitHub issue [#2089](https://github.com/forcedotcom/cli/issues/2089), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619)).

-* FIX: You can now run `project retrieve start --pacakge-name` on an org that doesn't have source-tracking enabled.
+* FIX: You can now run `project retrieve start --package-name` on an org that doesn't have source-tracking enabled.
 (GitHub issue [#2091](https://github.com/forcedotcom/cli/issues/2091), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619))

 * FIX: When you run `project deploy start` without any of the flags that specify exactly what you want to deploy (such as `--source-dir`, `--manifest`, or `--metadata`), and nothing is deployed, the command now exits with a `0` code.
 Previously it exited with a `1` code.
 (GitHub discussion [#2065](https://github.com/forcedotcom/cli/discussions/2065), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619))